ymyke/cardio/README.md

 - In `Card`: Should all the methods that need access to the vnc simply take a vnc object as a paramter?

-- Maybe try new ways of separating MVC?
-Play around w 2 screens...
-- Can we more the business logic to fightvnc and invoke it via super?

 - Finish fight:
   - Start by creating some computer strategy
   - Finish when one party won